hdparmar/Tradifusion/README.md

 - [ ] Study the model from TensorBoard
 - [ ] [Fine-tune using the Textual-inversion method](https://textual-inversion.github.io/)
 - [ ] Come up with a new model
+- [ ] Deploy a Website for live inference (Use streamlit to deploy the best generated checkpoint)